|

 and select the default options which are:- Type = SMTP Email Domain =

-* Cost = 1 Connector scope = Entire Organisation "Allow
+* Cost = 1 Connector scope = Entire Organization "Allow

 messages to be relayed to these domains" is not